rbw/aiosnow/README.md

 ### Documentation

-The aiosnow technical documentation is available in the [documentation](https://aiosnow.readthedocs.io/en/latest).
+The API Reference and more is available in the [technical documentation](https://aiosnow.readthedocs.io/en/latest).

 ### Funding